Stable Subgroups of the Genus Two Handlebody Group: Introduction

 The main method employed to prove Theorem \ref{thm:stable-orbit} is to use the machinery of hierarchically hyperbolic spaces.
-In particular, we show that the $\cat$ cube complex $\M$ constructed in \cite{hamHenDehn}, on which $\hh$ acts properly, cocompactly, and by isometries, is a hierarchically hyperbolic space (HHS).
-It has been conjectured that any group acting properly, comcompactly, and by isometries on a $\cat$ cube complex is in fact an HHG, but as of yet, this has not been proven, (see for instance the discussion in the introduction of \cite{Hagen_2020}).
-Thus, in order to prove that $\M$ is an HHS, (and hence that $\hh$ is an HHG), we construct a factor system for $\M$ as described in \cite{behrstock2017} using techniques developed in \cite{Hagen_2020}.
+In particular, we show that the $\cat$ cube complex $\M$ constructed by Hamenst\"adt and Hensel \cite{hamHenDehn}, on which $\hh$ acts properly, cocompactly, and by isometries, is a hierarchically hyperbolic space (HHS).
+It has been conjectured that any group acting properly, comcompactly, and by isometries on a $\cat$ cube complex is in fact an HHG, but as of yet, this has not been proven, (see for instance the discussion in the introduction of Hagen and Susse \cite{Hagen_2020}).
+Thus, in order to prove that $\M$ is an HHS, (and hence that $\hh$ is an HHG), we construct a factor system for $\M$ following a framework developed by Behrstock, Hagen, and Sisto \cite{behrstock2017} and using techniques developed by Hagen and Susse \cite{Hagen_2020}.

 We furthermore show that the maximal $\delta$-hyperbolic space in the HHS structure of $\M$ is quasi-isometric to the disk graph.
 The maximal $\delta$-hyperbolic space in the setting of $\cat$ cube complexes is the factored contact graph of the entire cube complex.
 The factored contact graph is an augmentation of the contact graph, which is the incidence graph of hyperplane carriers in the cube complex.
 To show that the factored contact graph is quasi-isometric to the disk graph, we characterize the hyperplanes of $\M$ and demonstrate how these hyperplanes correspond to specific meridians.
 The above leads us to the second theorem.